sagemath/trac_to_gh/Issue 8097.md

 # Issue 8097: termcap fails to build in Open Solaris x64 as 64 bit

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8097

 Original creator: jsp